ABV Calculator – Alcohol by Volume Calculator

 How to Use the Beer ABV Calculator

-Calculate the alcohol percentage in your beer in four steps:
+Calculate the alcohol percentage in your beer, wine, mead, or cider in four steps:

 - Measure Original Gravity (OG): Take a hydrometer reading of your wort before fermentation.
 This shows fermentable sugar potential.